Table Of Content

 A Neurologically-Focused Approach For Healing the Autonomic Nervous System

-At PX Docs, we understand the limitations of conventional treatments for dysautonomia and believe that a new approach is needed to help children and families achieve optimal health and well-being.
-Our approach is centered around Neurologically-Focused Chiropractic Care, which aims to address the root causes of dysautonomia by restoring balance to the autonomic nervous system.
+At PX Docs, we understand the limitations of conventional care for dysautonomia and believe that a new approach is needed to help children and families achieve optimal health and well-being.
+Our approach centers on Neurologically-Focused Chiropractic Care, which aims to address the root causes of dysautonomia by restoring balance to the Autonomic Nervous System.

 Neurologically-Focused Chiropractic Care is based on the understanding that proper nervous system functioning is essential for overall health and well-being.
-Interference and dysfunction within the nervous system (known as subluxations), can lead to dysfunction in the autonomic nervous system and contribute to the development of conditions like dysautonomia.
-And in turn, dysautonomia and nervous system dysregulation contributes to nearly every single chronic illness out there.
+Interference and dysfunction within the nervous system (known as subluxation) can affect the Autonomic Nervous System and contribute to the development of conditions like dysautonomia.
+And in turn, dysautonomia and nervous system dysregulation contribute to nearly every single chronic illness out there.

 Finding Hope and Answers for Your Child